ginogeorgiev/bachelor-project/README.md

 - to [Abdul](https://github.com/abdool-bot) for creating Dr.Patterns Idle- and Talking-Animations

-- to all the testers/players and their feedback
+- to all testers and players for playing, testing and giving feedback